wpilibsuite/frc-docs/source/docs/software/advanced-controls/controllers/pidcontroller.rst

 .. warning:: The continuous input function does *not* automatically wrap your input values - be sure that your input values, when using this feature, are never outside of the specified range!

 Some process variables (such as the angle of a turret) are measured on a circular scale, rather than a linear one - that is, each "end" of the process variable range corresponds to the same point in reality (e.g. 360 degrees and 0 degrees).
 In such a configuration, there are two possible values for any given error, corresponding to which way around the circle the error is measured.
-It is usually best to use the smaller of these errrors.
+It is usually best to use the smaller of these errors.

 To configure a ``PIDController`` to automatically do this, use the ``enableContinuousInput()`` method: